PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 ??? essential "1.1 The site has been created and you have access"

     - If you’re enrolled on a site, find it in your Course list by searching for the SITS code and/or module name.
 You can Favourite the site to pin it to the top of your Course list.
-See our [accessing Courses guide for more details](access-courses.md)
+See our [accessing sites guide for more details](access-sites.md)
     - If you can’t find the site in your Course list, contact your departmental administrator or professional support team to check that the site exists and/or enroll you.
 These teams generally have access to all of a department’s sites.

 ??? essential "1.2 Other module teaching staff have access"